bbauska/JS-InterviewQuestions-JS/README.md

 <h3>167: How will you get the language code of the linked page?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using hreflang property of the anchor object we can get the language code of the linked page.
+<p>Using hreflang property of the anchor object we can get the language code
+of the linked page.
 Anchor object creates a link to another page or document.</p>
 <h4>Example:</h4>